-Olaplex’s New Product Smooths Super Frizzy Hair for Up to Three Days
+Olaplex’s New Product Smooths Super Frizzy Hair for Up to 3 Days

 If you have ever bleached your hair, probabilities are you’ve got heard of Olaplex.
-Olaplex No. 1 and No. 2, the expert-only, -step salon remedy, is praised by celebs, colorists, and platinum blondes everywhere as it makes the bleaching technique much less harsh in your hair.
+Olaplex No. 1 and No. 2, the expert-only -step salon remedy, is praised by celebs, colorists, and platinum blondes everywhere as it makes the bleaching technique much less harsh in your hair.
 The authentic products paintings with the aid of repairing the bonds that maintain the keratin fibers of your hair together (and frequently damage when you’re dyeing it) as you get your hair colored.
 RELATED: You CAN Use Olaplex at Home — and It Works Wonders on Damaged Hair As a person who doesn’t bleach their hair, Olaplex has always been a bit little bit of an enigma to me.
-However, I do color my hair darker and completely dry the hell out of it from every day heat-styling.
-I ultimately understood why Olaplex earned its cult repute when the logo released its at-domestic merchandise.
-The publish-coloring, bond-perfecting treatment this link opens in a new tab, shampoo this hyperlink opens in a brand new tab, and conditioner this hyperlink opens in a brand new tab, have all helped give a boost to, hydrate, and preserve my chocolate brown hair shade looking clean.
-But, it’s Olaplex’s new product that has sincerely turned me into the brand’s hypeman.
-The No. 6 Bond Smoothing Bond Smoother Reparative Styling Creme this hyperlink opens in a new tab is a partial remedy, component styling creme, and it is the only Olaplex product that’s intended to be used Every.
-Single.
-Day.
-The depart-in, reparative styling cream is designed to be used on damp or dry hair, concentrating in your mid-lengths to ends.
-It’s formulated to bolster hair this is susceptible and dry from coloring and styling and eliminates frizz for as much as seventy-two hours.
-Bonus: It also promises to reduce down in your blow-dry time.

-No.6 is a fairly rich cream, however, it does not crush my hair.
-To err on the facet of warning, I stay with jogging a pea-sized quantity via my mid-lengths and ends, like Olaplex shows.
-This occurs to be where my hair is its frizziest because I use a flatiron to add waves to my hair quite lots ordinary.
+No.6 is a fairly rich cream.
+However, it does not crush my hair.
+To err on the facet of warning, I stay jogging a pea-sized quantity via my mid-lengths and ends, like Olaplex shows.
+This occurs when my hair is frizziest because I use a flatiron to add waves to my hair quite lots ordinary.
 So, is the cream as sport-changing as Olaplex’s different treatments?
 In quick, sure.
 After one use, my hair (which has been brittle as hell) become shinier, regardless of the reality that I have not colored it in months.
 But peculiarly, my waves stayed easy and defined — even though I got caught in the rain on my way to paintings.
 VIDEO: Beauty School: How to Get Mary-Kate and Ashley Olsen’s Bedhead